502aaa/.github/SECURITY.md

-Thanks for helping make GitHub safe for everyone.
+.Thanks for helping make GitHub safe for everyone.

 ## Security